Cranbourne West

 Table Chart PROFILE FAQ

-Cranbourne West features high concentrations of family households, with a lower-than-average median household size
+Cranbourne West features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.7% of all households, including 48.2% couples with children, 19.9% couples without children, and 13.5% single parent families.
-Non-family households account for the remaining 17.3%, with lone person households at 15.0% and group households comprising 2.3%.
-The median household size is 3.1 people, smaller than Greater Melbourne's average of 3.2.
+Non-family households account for the remaining 17.3%, with lone person households at 15.0% and group households comprising 2.3% of the total.
+The median household size is 3.1 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households